EwaWandaMal/github-portfolio/README.md

 ## Who am I?
 I am a mathematic teacher by education.
 I have been working as a freight forwarder for more than ten years.
-Since I was assigne to participate in the beta testing of a freight management application, I have been digging through the Internet to explore the topic of testing.
+Since I was assigned to participate in the beta testing of a freight management application, I have been digging through the Internet to explore the topic of testing.

 ## Which SKILLS am I improving?
 __SQL databases__